nicomon24/jekyll-now/_posts/2019-6-18-MineRL-bc.md

 ![Test performances](/images/minerl/run_bc.svg){:class="img-responsive" .center-image}
 *Average return during training*

 Using a gamma of *0.9*, we also show train and test losses.
-We can notice how the peak in the episode returns roughly corresponds to the moment in which the testing performances increases.
+We can notice how the peak in the episode returns roughly corresponds to the moment in which the test performance increases.

 ![Test performances](/images/minerl/bc_traintest.svg){:class="img-responsive" .center-image}
 *Train and test losses*